BCDA-APS/bs_model_instrument/docs/source/api/configs.rst

 ======================

 Configuration files related to this Bluesky instrument package.
-Configuration of the bluesky queueserver host process (QS host) is described  in the :ref:`qs` section.
+Configuration of the bluesky queueserver host process (QS host) is described  in the :ref:`qserver` section.

 .. rubric:: file: ``iconfig.yml``